MJaggz/Student-Grader-Public/README.md

 This application includes:

-- User authentication with login, logout, and registration
-- Role-based access for Students, Instructors, and Admins
-- Admin approval workflow for instructor and Admin accounts
-- OSU email validation using the name.#@osu.edu format
-- A default Admin account
-- Database storage for course and section data
-- API integration with the OSU course catalog for CSE classes
-- Admin only functionality to reload course catalog data into the database
-- A shared course catalog view accessible to Students, Instructors, and Admins
+-User authentication with login, logout, and registration -Role-based access for Students, Instructors, and Admins -Admin approval workflow for Instructor and Admin accounts -OSU email validation using the name.#@osu.edu format -A default Admin account for testing and setup -Database storage for CSE course and section data
+-API integration with the OSU course catalog for CSE classes -Admin-only functionality to reload course catalog data into the database -Admin functionality to copy course, section, and grader requirement setup from a prior term -A shared course catalog view accessible to Students, Instructors, and Admins -Student grader application submission and update support -Student availability tracking for courses that require specific section or lab times -Instructor grader request and recommendation support -Admin tools for reviewing users, courses, sections, applications, and grader-related information

 ---